JC-Reno/MMM-Space/README.md

-# Module: MMM-Space
+# Module: MMM-SpaceBlock
-The `MMM-Space` module is a third party module for the MagicMirror universe.
+The `MMM-SpaceBlock` module is a third party module for the MagicMirror universe.
 This module displays a background-colored 'div' element to let you insert a static vertical space between other modules.

 ## Screenshot